Guidance for UK businesses on rules for selling services to France.

 Find out how these French rules may affect your business on the French government’s site for business (site in French).

-French trade and services regulations
+Trade and services regulations in France

 If you’re a UK business offering services in France, you’ll need to follow French regulations about: